- CodeScene measures several aspects of knowledge distribution:

 Knowledge Island in Complex Hotspot: A module that’s written mostly by one developer, and that module is a hotspot with code health issues.
 Consider to on-board at least one more person in these areas as these hotspots present a significant key personnel risk.

 Knowledge Island: A knowledge island is code written mostly by one developer, but the code is of acceptable code health.
 You might still face a key personnel risk, but on-boarding new personnel in this area should be lower risk than in complex hotspots.
+Make sure that knowledge islands are supervised using CodeScene’s goals (see Manage Hotspots and Technical Debt with Goals).

 Complex Code by Former Contributors: This type represents code with low code health, where the majority of that code is written by former contributors.
 It’s code with low system mastery.
 Modifying such code is always an increased risk, so make sure to schedule additional time for learning.